teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

 At first sight, all is well, but here is a mistake.
 When you use `() => this.props.onTodoClick(todo.id)` in such a way, a new function will be created at every call of render.
-As you know JS functions are objects than as we've seen earlier new object means new location(address) in the memory.
+As you know JS functions are objects than as we've seen earlier new object means a new location(address) in the memory.
 That's why our PureComponent will always find differences with the new node.
 To solve this issue, you may pass `onTodoClick` as a prop and call it inside the Todo component.

 ```js
 class Todo extends React.Component {